 Hosts: Susan Zimmermann and Isidora Grubacki

-In nine sessions, 37 conference speakers from all parts of the world will address the conference topic from different perspectives.
-Two round table discussions and a debate on a documentary will complement the program.
+In nine sessions, 37 conference speakers from all parts of the world and a round table discussion addressed the conference topic from different perspectives.